sam701/awstools/README.md

    --version, -v             print the version
 ```

+## Note
+Consider also [awscredx](https://github.com/sam701/awscredx) if you are mostly interested in role assumption.

 ## Install

 [We provide binaries for all releases through GitHub](https://github.com/sam701/awstools/releases).
 The latest release is [0.13.2](https://github.com/sam701/awstools/releases/latest).